The Ultimate Guide to Finding a Great Account Executive

 A goal-oriented mindset

-Account executives play an important role within any sales team, so it’s absolutely critical that they perform well and do their part in bringing about success.
+Account executives play an important role within any sales team, so it’s critical that they perform well and do their part in bringing about success.

 The best account executives work to complement their strong social and communication skills with an analytical, goal-oriented mindset, delivering the best of both worlds and focusing on hitting their targets.